Family Courts Act Made Simple: Know Your Legal Rights & Process

 Key Features:

-• Family courts are set up in cities with a population over 1 million (can be set up in smaller places too).
+• Family courts are set up in cities with a population over 1 million (they can be set up in smaller places too).

 • Judges are trained to handle sensitive family issues.

-• The court encourages settlement and mediation before giving judgment.
+• The court encourages settlement and mediation before giving judgement.

 • Lawyers are discouraged (not banned) so that people can speak freely and solve issues directly.